ibm-cloud-docs/power-iaas/faq.md

 On a Linux VM, the following database is supported:

-  - SAP HANA Platform 2.0 SPS 04, or la
+  - SAP HANA Platform 2.0 SPS 04, or later